-Ahead of this season’s first North London Derby next weekend at The Emirates, we take a look at how the squads shape up against each other with this combined team.Goalkeeper
+Ahead of the North London Derby next weekend, we take a look at how the squads shape up against each other with this combined team.Goalkeeper

 While Petr Cech has had a long and illustrious career, winning trophies with Arsenal and Chelsea (and establishing himself as one of the best ‘keepers in the country in the process), on the basis of the last few seasons I have to go with Hugo Lloris.
 The Spurs- and France- captain has gone from strength to strength since his move from Lyon in 2012, while Cech has undeniably and perhaps inevitably declined.

-With almost a dozen central defenders competing for only three spots, competition is tight.
+With almost a dozen central defenders competing for only two spots, competition is tight.
 However, that doesn’t stop Toby Alderweireld from walking into the side.
 With over 250 career appearances under his belt, the big Belgian is arguably the best in the league at his trade.
 The second slot goes to his Spurs partner Jan Vertonghen, an underrated defender who hasn’t missed a minute in the league so far this season and narrowly beats out the impressive Davinson Sánchez.

 Opposite him is a player I must confess to being infatuated by: Christian Eriksen, the closest thing in the league to Kevin De Bruyne who isn’t Kevin De Bruyne, a man who can turn entire games by himself.